roodi/roodi/README.md

 * BlockVariableShadowCheck - Check that a block variable does not have the same name as a method parameter or local variable.
 It may be mistakenly referenced within the block.

+## Contributing

+### Bug reporting
+Please use the GitHub issue tracker.

+### Want to submit some code?
+Fantastic!
+Please follow this procedure:
+- Fork the repository
+- Create a well-named topic branch
+- Add specs for any changes you make
+- Write meaningful commit messages explaining why this change is needed
+- Create a pull request.

 ## License

 (The MIT License)